preservim/vim-pencil/README.markdown

 When using **HardPencil** mode, Vim’s autoformat feature will be enabled by default and can offer many of the same benefits as soft wrapping lines.
-But autoformat can cause havoc when editing outside of paragraphs of sentences, such as when editing a table or code block.
+But autoformat can cause havoc when editing anything but paragraphs of words, such as a table or code block.
 In these cases you will need to disable it, at least temporarily, via a command:

 * `AutoPencil` - enables autoformat
 * `ManualPencil` - disables autoformat